A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

-We design two \emph{subroutines}: one assumes that there is an A-type road whose 2-scaling (about $V$) intersects $\partial P$, and it seeks for this road; the other is symmetric in that it assumes there is a B-type road whose 2-scaling (about $V$) intersects $\partial P$ and seeks for that road.
-Since one assumption is true, one subroutine would success.
+We design two \emph{subroutines}: one assumes that there is an A-type road whose 2-scaling (with respect to $V$) intersects $\partial P$, and it seeks for this road.
+The other is symmetric.
+It assumes there is a B-type road whose 2-scaling (with respect to $V$) intersects $\partial P$ and seeks for this road.
+Clearly, one subroutine would success.

-According to observations a) and b) stated above, the A-type roads are in order on $\LV$; so do the B-type roads.
-So, a binary search can be applied in designing the subroutines.
-Each searching step costs $O(\log n)$ time due to Claim~2; so the total running time is $O(\log^2n)$. \end{proof}
+According to observations A and B stated above, the A-type roads $\varsigma_s,\varsigma_{s+1},\ldots,\varsigma_{l-1}$ are in order on $\LV$; so do the B-type roads.
+So, a binary search can be applied in designing our two subroutines.
+Each searching step costs $O(\log n)$ time due to part~2 of this lemma; hence the total running time is $O(\log^2n)$. \end{proof}